virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 }
 ```

-Below, you can find one more approach to specify a target node group for the API method to be executed at.
+Below, you can find one more approach to specify a target node group for the API method execution.
 ``` json
 {
     "api" : "jelastic.environment.control.RestartNodesByGroup",